mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 }])
 ```

-Here is a basic syntax for $match.
-Since it is an aggregation operator, we prepend a dollar sign to the name.
-Again, $match may be used multiple times.
+Here is a basic *syntax for $match*.
+Since it is an *aggregation operator*, we prepend a dollar sign to the name.
+Again, *$match* may be used multiple times.
 And virtually every other stage can be used after it, with a few exceptions that we'll cover later in the course.
-Instrumental in understanding $match and the context of an aggregation pipeline, I invite you to think of $match as a filter, rather than a find.
+Instrumental in understanding *$match and the context of an aggregation pipeline, I invite you to think of $match as a filter, rather than a find*.

-We configure the filters in our $match stage.
-And as documents flow in, only those that meet our criteria are passed further in the pipeline.
-Here, our $match stage will only let circles and stars through. $match uses standard MongoDB read operation query syntax.
-We can perform matches based on comparison, logic, arrays, and much more.
-The only limitations are, we can't use the $where operator.
+We configure the filters in our *$match stage*.
+And as documents flow in, only those that meet our criteria are passed further in the *pipeline.
+Here, our $match stage will only let circles and stars through. $match uses standard MongoDB read operation query syntax*.
+We can perform matches based on *comparison, logic, arrays*, and much more.
+The only limitations are, we can't use the *$where* operator.

-And if we want to use a $test operator, the $match stage must be the first stage in a pipeline.
-If $match is the first stage, it can take advantage of indexes, which increases the speed of our queries.
-Again, $match should come early in our pipelines.
+And if we want to use a *$test* operator, the *$match stage* must be the first stage in a *pipeline*.
+If *$match* is the first stage, it can take advantage of *indexes, which increases the speed of our queries.
+Again, $match should come early in our pipelines*.
 As a reminder and for reference, you can find a link to this page just below the video.
 We encourage you to bookmark this page for future reference.

 Here's an example of $match in use.
 If I ask you the following aggregation, which filters the solar system collection, allowing only documents with types that don't equal star through, I can see that I get the results I expected.
 To show that $match uses the MongoDB query syntax, let's use find to see if we get identical results.
 The same results.
 Let's observe this another way.